nhtsai/notes/_posts/2021-05-02-atomic-habits.md

 * Self-control is a short-term strategy that fails often when willpower is needed to resist temptations in a negative environment.

-## Chapter 8: How to Make a Habit Irresistible
+## 8. How to Make a Habit Irresistible

 * Niko Tinbergen's experiments on North American sea birds showed that the brains are preloaded with certain rules that activate stronger than usual when exaggerated cues, or **supernormal stimuli**, are present.
     * An example of supernormal stimuli is junk food for humans who have developed a craving for salt, sugar, and fat over years of evolution.